-viocli services [-d NAME] {start | stop}
+viocli services [-d NAME] {start | stop} [--verbose]

 Parameter Mandatory or Optional Description -d NAME ordeployment NAME Optional Name of the deployment to use.
-If you do not enter a value, the default deployment is used.
+If you do not enter a value, the default deployment is used. verbose Optional Displays output in verbose mode.